shuang-jie/ZI-MLN/README.md

 ## Simulation study for count table without covariates

 Run `without covariate.R` to simulate the model when there are no covariates on artificially-generated data.
-Sample size and OTU columns can be specified at the first through n and J. Other parameters specification are as discussed in the simulation part of the paper.
+The input OTU count table do not need normalization.
+And for input count table, each row is each sample and each column is each features(OTUs).
+Notice we have also another subject index $m$.
+Hyper-parameters specification are as discussed in the simulation part of the paper.

 ## Simulation study for count table with covariates